 A change for both himself and his family (he had been commuting from his home in Ontario to a job in Ohio!) along with a change for the incentives industry.
-He leased a commercial space a block from home in his personal name, put up a whiteboard and started plotting out what would become 360insights.
+Before there was a 360insights leadership team, or even a team at all, Jason leased a commercial space a block from home in his personal name, put up a whiteboard and started plotting out what would become 360insights.

 Failure was not an option.